narratorai/dbt-activity-schema/README.md

 This dbt package contains macros for building an [activity schema](https://www.activityschema.com).

-It simplifies writing models to be used directly as an activity stream table, particularly if they need to be warehouse-independent.
+The macros can help write models for use directly as activity stream tables, particularly if they need to be warehouse-independent.

-It follows the [v2.0](https://github.com/ActivitySchema/ActivitySchema/blob/main/2.0.md) version of the activity schema specification.

 ## Usage